Unboxed-Software/solana-course/content/reinitialization-attacks.md

 ### 1. Starter

-To get started, download the starter code [here](https://github.com/ZYJLiu/initialization).
-The starter code includes a program with two instructions and the boilerplate setup for the test file.
+To get started, download the starter code from the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-reinitialization-attacks/tree/starter).
+The starter code includes a program with one instruction and the boilerplate setup for the test file.

 The `insecure_initialization` instruction initializes a new `user` account that stores the public key of an `authority`.
-In this instruction there are no checks to see if the `user` account has already been initialized.
-This means the same account can be reinitialized to override the `authority` stored on an existing `user` account.
+In this instruction, the account is expected to be allocated client-side, then passed into the program instruction.
+Once passed into the program, there are no checks to see if the `user` account's initial state has already been set.
+This means the same account can be passed in a second time to override the `authority` stored on an existing `user` account.

 ```rust
 use anchor_lang::prelude::*;